top of page

 Shuttle Bus

-The shuttle will operate between the caravan parks at either end of the town, with an optional stop at St Patrick’s Church venue upon request—just let the driver know.
+The shuttle operates continuously between the caravan parks at either end of town, with an optional stop at St Patrick’s Church on request—just let the driver know.

 National Celtic Folk Festival